 Late submissions for most written assignments will incur a 10% penalty each day the submission is late.
 The first day begins one minute after the deadline, with an automatic loss of 10% of the points.
-Please do not email your paper to the professor.
+Written assignments (papers) can be submitted up to 3 days late (10% reduction each day).
+Please do not email your paper to me.
 We will open the assignment window for you so that you can upload it for the plagiarism check.
 It will not be counted as submitted until you have submitted it to Carmen.

-Speeches, discussion posts, and paper drafts will not be accepted late.
+Speeches, discussion posts, quizzes, and paper drafts will NOT be accepted late.
 If they are not submitted on time (11:59pm on the due date), you will receive a 0 on the assignment.